SAP-samples/low-code-applications/exercises/ex1.5/README.md

-# Exercise 1 - Create a data model with the SAP Business Application Studio
+# Exercise 1.5 - Reference An S/4 Service In Your Data Model

 In this exercise, we will use the new low-code perspective in the SAP Business Application Studio to create a service that persists our business data and exposes the data as an OData service for our consuming applications later on.
 We will also test the service and see whether it runs or not.